eprei/Rainfall_J/level0/walkthrough.md

 # Level 0 Walkthrough

 ## 1. Program Analysis
 The binary takes a single command-line argument, converts it with `atoi`, and compares the result against `0x1a7` (`423` decimal).
-Matching the comparison keeps the execution inside the “win” path, which eventually reaches `system("/bin/sh")`.
+Matching the comparison keeps the execution inside the “win” path, which eventually reaches `execv("/bin/sh", &command)`.

 ### Decompilation with GDB
 ```bash